scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         the tools palette, which meant an annoying flicker and slowed things down.
     -   Raise the palettes after a resize
-    -   FontForge didn't handle 8bit colormaps well.
+    -   websharpstudios didn't handle 8bit colormaps well.
 I've improved the behavior, and added an x resource to give the user some control over behavior.